BlameTroi/txblibs/README.txt

 Depending on the context, clients are passing keys, values, or payloads.
 These are all void * sized things and are typically pointers.

-In these instances, I use a typedef to hide the void * to avoid (hah) constructs such as 'void **payload' and emphasize that the libraries do not dereference these as pointers.

-typedef void * pkey;
-typedef void * pvalue;
-typedef void * ppayload;

 Error Handling and Reporting